codingqi/Churn-Prediction/README.md

 ## Takeaways
 * Churn is predictable!
 * Go beyond prediction to generate actionable business insights!
-* Finding a clear path through the business ambiguity and getting the data ready is way more challenging than modeling, although the later looks sexier :D
+* Finding a clear path through the business ambiguity and getting the data ready is way more challenging than modeling, although the later looks fancy :D